CopilotC-Nvim/CopilotChat.nvim/README.md

 Default selection is `visual` or `buffer` (if no visual selection).
 Default supported selections that live in `local select = require("CopilotChat.select")` are:

 - `select.visual` - Current visual selection.
+Includes diagnostic in selection.
 Works well with diffs.
 - `select.buffer` - Current buffer content.
+Includes diagnostic in selection.
 Works well with diffs.
 - `select.line` - Current line content.
+Includes diagnostic in selection.
 Works decently with diffs.
 - `select.unnamed` - Content from the unnamed register.
 - `select.clipboard` - Content from system clipboard.